ToughStoneX/Self-Supervised-MVS/README.md

 # Self-Supervised-MVS
 This repository is the official PyTorch implementation of our AAAI 2021 paper:

-"*Self-supervised Multi-view Stereo via Effective Co-Segmentation and Data-Augmentation*" [[paper]](https://www.aaai.org/AAAI21Papers/AAAI-2549.XuH.pdf)
+"*Self-supervised Multi-view Stereo via Effective Co-Segmentation and Data-Augmentation*" [[paper]](https://www.aaai.org/AAAI21Papers/AAAI-2549.XuH.pdf) [[Arxiv]](https://arxiv.org/abs/2104.05374)

 The training code is released in [jdacs/](https://github.com/ToughStoneX/Self-Supervised-MVS/tree/main/jdacs).

+The training code of jdacs-ms will be released soon.

 ## Introduction